DrJieTao/prompt_training/public_library/tier1_one_pager.md

 **Duration:** 3 Hours | **Format:** In-Person, Hands-on | **Level:** Beginner | **Fee:** $5,000 (**50%** introductory discount applied.
 Plus the workshop will be recorded for re-watching) | Up to 20 participants |

+### **The Value Proposition**
+> *"We transform AI from a 'cheating tool' into a 'capacity tool,' allowing your team to stop fighting with formatting and start focusing on community impact."*

 ### **The Executive Summary**
 Your staff are likely already using AI.
 The question is: **Are they using it safely, and is it actually saving them time?**